nim-lang/Nim/doc/manual.md

 Third Trial: Complexity Analysis
 ----------------------------------

-A slight clarification: While category matching digests all the formal parameters of a candidate at once, specificity comparison and complexity analysis operate one after the other on each formal parameter.
+A slight clarification: While category matching digests all the formal parameters of a candidate at once (order doesn't matter), specificity comparison and complexity analysis operate on each formal parameter at a time.
 The following is the final trial to disambiguate a symbol choice when a pair of formal parameters have the same hierarchical order.

 The complexity of a type is essentially its number of modifiers and depth of shape.
 The definition with the *highest*